Trump awards posthumous Medal of Honor to late airman

-WASHINGTON (AP) — President Donald Trump is awarding a posthumous Medal of Honor to an Air Force sergeant who died trying to save a Navy SEAL in Afghanistan.
+WASHINGTON (AP) — An Air Force sergeant who gave his life while trying to rescue a Navy SEAL in Afghanistan was awarded the Medal of Honor on Wednesday by President Donald Trump, who lauded the airman’s “final act of supreme courage.”

-Trump is presenting the medal to the widow of Tech.
+Trump presented the nation’s highest military honor to the widow of Tech.
 Sgt.
-John A. Chapman, a native of Windsor Locks, Connecticut, at the White House.
+John A. Chapman, of Windsor Locks, Connecticut.

-He is commending Chapman for his bravery and for having helped save more than 20 American service members.
+The East Room of the White House erupted in an uncharacteristic burst of piercing whistles and hoots after Valerie Nessel accepted the framed medal suspended from a light blue ribbon on behalf of her late husband, and she and her immediate family joined Trump on the dais.

-Chapman’s helicopter came under heavy fire in Afghanistan in March 2002, throwing Navy Petty Officer 1st Class Neil Roberts onto enemy-infested Takur Ghar mountain.
-The remaining members of Chapman’s special operations team crash-landed nearby and boarded another aircraft to mount a rescue attempt for Roberts.
+Chapman joined the Air Force in 1985, and Trump said he volunteered to go to Afghanistan soon after deadly terrorist attacks on New York and Washington on Sept.
+11, 2001, the worst ever on U.S. soil.
+The attacks were planned in Afghanistan.

 Most Read Nation & World Stories